WICG/scroll-to-text-fragment/fragment-directive-api.md

 This document proposes a programmatic API through which authors can interact with text (and future) directives.

-Today, when a page is loaded with a text directive such as `https://example.org#:~:text=foo,bar`, the author has no way(\*) to tell that a text directive was set or what text was highlighted.
+Today, when a page is loaded with a text directive such as `https://example.org#:~:text=foo,bar`, the author has no way<sup>1</sup> to tell that a text directive was set or what text was highlighted.
 The fragment directive portion of the URL (everything in the fragment after and including `:~:`) is stripped from the URL when the document is loaded.
 This is done for two reasons:

-1. Compatibility - some pages assume the fragment will always be of an expected form or absent.
-Without stripping the fragment directive, these pages may break when using a directive feature.
+1. _Compatibility_ - some pages assume the fragment will always be of an expected form or entirely absent.
+Without stripping the fragment directive, these pages may break with a user-supplied directive feature.

-2. Privacy - Some directives may contain data that shouldn't be visible to page script.
-This isn't a concern for text directives since the directive will contain content already on the page (and the page can tell where it's scrolled to).
-However, the [proposed](https://github.com/bokand/web-annotations/blob/main/URL-based-annotation.md) note directive uses the fragment directive to allow users to share comments with a peer.
+2. _Privacy_ - Some directives may contain data that shouldn't be visible to page script.
+This isn't a concern for text directives since the directive will only contain content already on the page (and the page can tell where it's scrolled to).
+However, as an example, the [proposed](https://github.com/bokand/web-annotations/blob/main/URL-based-annotation.md) note directive uses the fragment directive to allow users to share comments with a friend.
 In that case, the destination page should not have access to the content.

 Providing a structured API allows the browser to expose enough information and functionality to enable authors to extend and customize how different directives behave without violating either of the above goals.

-_(\*) As noted in https://crbug.com/1096983, this is accidentally exposed via the performance API.
-This is a bug that we'd like to fix but some use cases are currently relying on this._
+<sup>_1.
+As noted in https://crbug.com/1096983, this is accidentally exposed via the performance API.
+This is a bug that we'd like to fix but some use cases are currently relying on this._</sup>

 ## Use cases

-* Attach comments/responses to specific parts of text on a page or provide helpful UI - [Marginalia](https://indieweb.org/marginalia)
+* Attach comments/responses to specific parts of text on a page or provide helpful UI - e.g. [Marginalia](https://indieweb.org/marginalia)

 * Enable pages to easily create text directive links.
-The rules for how text is match are [necessarily complicated](https://wicg.github.io/scroll-to-text-fragment/#find-a-range-from-a-text-directive); they must consider word boundaries, DOM node display types and visibility and various nuances of how DOM is traversed.
-An API can allow an author to pass in a Range and receive back a valid text directive URL for that Range.
+The rules for how text is matched are [necessarily complicated](https://wicg.github.io/scroll-to-text-fragment/#find-a-range-from-a-text-directive); they must consider word boundaries, DOM node display types and visibility and various nuances of how DOM is traversed.
+This API allows an author let the browser generate a valid text directive URL for a given Range.

 * Enable text directives in cross-origin iframes.
-To prevent [XS-Search attacks](https://wicg.github.io/scroll-to-text-fragment/#:~:text=A%20malicious%20page%20embeds%20a%20cross%2Dorigin%20victim%20in%20an%20iframe,its%20own%20document.), text directives are not applied when navigated from a cross-origin initiator.
+To prevent [XS-Search attacks](https://wicg.github.io/scroll-to-text-fragment/#example-4d0b486d:~:text=A%20malicious%20page%20embeds%20a%20cross%2Dorigin%20victim%20in%20an%20iframe,its%20own%20document.), text directives are not applied when navigated from a cross-origin initiator.
 However, an iframe can navigate itself to a text directive.
-By allowing an embedder page to read the text directive, it can postMessage it to a cross-origin document that's opted-in to this behavior, enabling deep linking to the inner frame.
+By allowing an embedder page to read the text directive, it can postMessage it to a cross-origin document that's opted-in to this behavior, enabling deep linking to the inner frame (see examples section below).

 ## WebIDL